Skip to main content

 JavaScript

-Returns to the previous selected record
+Returns to the previously selected record

 function Previous1(five, context, result) {